fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

-So now we can undo the previous migration by running _npm run migration:down_ from the command line.
+So we can now undo the previous migration by running _npm run migration:down_ from the command line.

-Migrations are automatically executed when the program is started.
-In the development phase of a program, it might sometimes be more appropriate to disable the automatic execution of migrations and do the migrations manually from the command line.
+Migrations are executed automatically when the program is started.
+In the development phase of the program, it might sometimes be more appropriate to disable the automatic execution of migrations and make migrations manually from the command line.

-The current code for the application can be found in full at [github](https://github.com/fullstack-hy/part12-notes/tree/part12-7), branch <i>part12-7</i>.
+The current code for the application is in its entirety in [GitHub](https://github.com/fullstack-hy/part13-notes/tree/part13-7), branch <i>part13-7</i>.

 </div>